A new combinatorial class of 3-manifold triangulations: Abstract

 \section{Abstract}

-We define a new combinatorial class of triangulations of closed 3--manifolds, and study them using twisted squares.
+We define a new combinatorial class of triangulations of closed 3--manifolds, satisfying a weak version of 0--efficiency combined with a weak version of minimality, and study them using twisted squares.
 As an application, we obtain strong restrictions on the topology of a 3--manifold from the existence of non-smooth maxima of the volume function on the space of circle-valued angle structures.

 \primaryclass{57M25, 57N10} \keywords{3--manifold, triangulation, circle-valued angle structure}